-Have Faith and Never Give Up
+Have Faith – Never Give Up

 Nothing worth having comes to us with zero effort on our part.
 So I won right?
 No, I didn’t win.
 I was one of the 6 finalists but I didn’t win the public vote.
 Don’t give up reading though because this is where it starts to get more interesting.
 I was distraught!
 OK, it actually gets a bit depressing here.
 It was the end of the world.
 Oh, yeh, it gets kind of dramatic too (sorry)!
 It was my last chance to have this opportunity, because I wasn’t young in DJ terms.
 I wasn’t about to be taken out the back and shot (I don’t think) but I was in my 30s – that’s old for a DJ – in fact it’s about 96 in normal human years.
 But then I had this realisation.
 In any business there are people out there hoping and praying that you’ll give up when things get tough because it’ll make it so much easier for them to win this race, without you in it.
 I could hear Billy Ocean’s voice singing in my head, “When the going gets tough, the tough get going”.
-And that was enough to spur me on - I’d come so far – I also had contacts that it would be ridiculous to waste.
+And that was enough to spur me on.
+Thank you for that Billy I’d come so far – I also had contacts that it would be ridiculous to waste.
 So with confidence brimming about my ability as a DJ – because let’s face it, if you don’t believe you’re good enough to achieve your GOAL, nobody else will – I emailed the promoter.
 I wrote the BEST sales letter I’d EVER written and I GOT MYSELF a gig – way better than a competition-winning gig – this was a professional PAID gig at one of the world’s super clubs – just in case you forgot the magnitude of this

 I’d literally propelled myself onto a WORLD STAGE.
 Boin-oin-oing!